Virtual Reality for Neurorehabilitation: Mechanisms, Modalities, and Clinical Applications

 Mirror Neuron Activation and Virtual Embodiment

 VR mirror therapy leverages the mirror neuron system by reflecting movements of an intact limb, thereby “tricking” the brain into activating motor pathways of the affected side.
 The visual reappearance of self-actions in the VR scene has been shown to further stimulate the activity of affected cortical areas and promote their functional integration, especially in stroke patients.
-It is thought that VR-based motor imagery exercises may increase cortical mapping of areas corresponding to the muscle being trained and excitability of the corticospinal tract, with the end result of facilitating motor relearning3-5.
+It is thought that VR-based motor imagery exercises may increase cortical mapping of areas corresponding to the muscle being trained and excitability of the corticospinal tract, with the end result of facilitating motor relearning 3-5.

 Cortical Reorganization

 This principle is believed to be due to cross-modal plasticity via multi-sensory stimulation.
 By concurrently engaging visual, auditory, and proprioceptive systems, VR can create a rich sensory experience that is thought to encourage synaptic reorganization in specific locations that depend on the type of training and VR system utilized.
 This has been demonstrated to facilitate motor learning after stroke through reorganization from aberrant ipsilateral sensorimotor cortices to the contralateral side.
-VR environments that combine auditory cues with visual stimuli in TBI and stroke patients with hemianopia or neglect are further proof-of-principle examples that can help improve compensatory scanning and/or neglect in these patients.3, 6-11
+VR environments that combine auditory cues with visual stimuli in TBI and stroke patients with hemianopia or neglect are further proof-of-principle examples that can help improve compensatory scanning and/or neglect in these patients 3, 6-11.

 Error-Based Learning / Real-Time Feedback & Adaptive Learning